 06. Reuse and reduce components

 This can start from the basics of managing your CSS classes sensibly, through to using web components to modularise your entire site.
-Essentially, the fewer places you have to test and maintain similar changes, the easier to manage.
+Essentially, the fewer places you have to test and maintain similar changes, the easier it is to manage.

 07. Test with the difficult browsers first